MrCee/Synology-Homebrew/README.md

 - **false**: Uninstall the package, plugin, or theme.
 - **skip**: Do nothing, leaving the current state unchanged.

-If you don't want to install or uninstall a specific package, plugin, or theme, set the install flag to **skip**.

 Plugins and themes can be defined under the **plugins** section.
-During script processing, `config.json` will be updated to use the last part of the URL as the plugin name, ensuring consistency in the install log and further processing.
+During script processing, `config.json` will be updated to use the last part of the URL as the plugin name, ensuring consistency in stdout and further processing.

 Additionally, you can define **aliases** and **eval** commands across all `config.json` entries, which will be reflected in `~/.zshrc`.